radubauzh/Design-Patterns/index.md

 **Disadvantages**
 - The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
 Sometimes it’s simpler just to change the service class so that it matches the rest of your code.

+## Observer Design Pattern
+The Observer Pattern defines a one-to-many dependency between objects to that when one object changes state, all of its dependents are notified and updates automatically.

+The observer pattern provides an object design where subjects and observers are loosely coupled.
+Why?
+- The only thing the subject knows about an observer is that is implements a certain interface.
+- We can add/remove observers at any time (also in runtime)
+- We never need to modify the subjects to add new types of observers
+- We can reuse subjects or observers independently of each other
+- Changes to either the subject or an observer will not affect the other
+- Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.

+**Advantages**
+- Open/Closed Principle.
+You can introduce new subscriber classes without having to change the publisher’s code (and vice versa if there’s a publisher interface).
+- You can establish relations between objects at runtime.

+**Disadvantages**
+- Subscribers are notified in random order

 ```markdown
 Syntax highlighted code block